 Each chromosome contains hundreds or thousands of genes, depending on the size of the chromosome.
 Genes are units of heredity and are constructed of DNA.
 For the most part, individual genes are too small to be seen even through a powerful microscope.
 Chromosomes, however, can be seen under a microscope.

 Karyotypes are usually constructed by laboratory scientists and analysed by cytogeneticists who are trained specialists in the study of chromosomes.
 The cells must be grown and advanced to a specific cell stage that is optimal for analysis.
-The process of growing the cells, dropping them onto slides, arranging the chromosomes into a karyotype and analysis by a cytogeneticist usually takes between one and two weeks in our laboratory.
+The process of growing the cells, dropping them onto slides, arranging the chromosomes into a karyotype and analysis by a cytogeneticist usually takes 1-2 weeks in our laboratory.

 46, XY Metaphase (pictured above)